Heartbroken Parent Calls for Social Media Regulations to Combat Drug Sales to Youth

 “Social media is solving the last-mile problem for the drug dealers,” he said.
 “You used to have to go to a dangerous neighborhood or to a park at night to get your drugs, and now they just get delivered at home and it’s super dangerous.”

 Since the loss of his son, Chapman has been actively warning parents about the risks of social media in facilitating drug trafficking.
-He has also worked to help pass state laws to better regulate these platforms, which he believes can have a broader and more lasting impact on protecting young people.
+He has also worked to help pass state laws to better regulate these platforms, which he believes can have a broader and more-lasting impact on protecting young people.

 In September, Gov. Gavin Newsom signed Senate Bill 976, a measure aimed at protecting children from social media addiction by regulating the use of algorithms on these platforms.

-“They take the data from our children, and they use it to drive things that make them stay on the platform, or that give them ads that are directed towards them, not necessarily healthy for them,” Chapman said.
+“They take the data from our children, and they use it to drive things that make them stay on the platform, or that give them ads that are directed toward them, not necessarily healthy for them,” Chapman said.
 “Where things go wrong is that a lot of these algorithms are meant for adults.”

 He said that if a child expresses feelings of depression, for example, the algorithm might display disturbing content such as “suicide baiting” messages.
 Similarly, if a young girl searches for a salad dressing recipe, the algorithm could quickly start showing content related to eating disorders, such as advice on hiding bulimia.